mishudark/s3-parallel-put/README.md

 * Add option to test for key and value (MD5) before uploading.

-* Possibly use `multiprocessing.JoinableQueue`.

 * Automatically parallelize uploads of large files by splitting into chunks.

-* Gather upload statistics and print summary at end.

 Licence